 - Interpret the Design Themes to incorporate CONTENT AND SYMBOLOGY recognizing the complexity of the Cold War and the diversity of citizens that served in the U.S. Armed Forces, Intelligence Operations, Government and as Civilians.

 THE DESIGN CHALLENGE

-The challenge to the potential designers of the Cold War Veterans Memorial (CWVM) is to provide a CONCEPTUAL DESIGN for the CWVM that embraces the MISSION STATEMENT, exemplifies the GUIDING VISION, and achieves the DESIGN GOALS.
+The challenge presented to the designers of the Cold War Veterans Memorial (CWVM) was to provide a CONCEPTUAL DESIGN for the CWVM that embraces the MISSION STATEMENT, exemplifies the GUIDING VISION, and achieves the DESIGN GOALS.